canix1/ADACLScanner/README.md

 It has the following features:
 * View HTML reports of DACLs/SACLs and save it to disk.
 * Export DACLs/SACLs on Active Directory objects in a CSV format.
+* Export DACLs/SACLs on Active Directory objects in a Excel sheet.
 * Connect and browse you default domain, schema , configuration or a naming context defined by distinguishedname.
 * Browse naming context by clicking you way around, either by OU�s or all types of objects.
 * Report only explicitly assigned DACLs/SACLs.